 Consider this a formal invitation to plan your next trip, even if you can’t be certain it will happen exactly as planned.

 What gets you excited?
 Is there a hobby or culture you want to explore?
-Or maybe you just need some down time?
+Or maybe you just need some down time to rest?
 Get concrete about how you can possibly fit it into your time and budget.

 Go ahead—put a trip on the calendar and invite some friends or family members to help keep you accountable.
 Your positive expectations alone may make it feel like a mini vacation!